techidaily/site-win11-tips/source/_posts/maximizing-the-new-windows-taskbar-design.md

 ## How to Enable Multiple Taskbar Settings in Windows 11

  At the time of writing, the above-mentioned Taskbar changes exist in the Windows Insider Dev build 23466\.
-Remember that there are now two separate channels, [Canary](https://www.makeuseof.com/what-is-windows-insider-canary-channel/)and Dev in the Insider program.
+Remember that there are now two separate channels, [Canary](https://www.makeuseof.com/what-is-windows-insider-canary-channel/) and Dev in the Insider program.

  You need to update your PC which is enrolled in the Dev channel to install build 23466\.
 However, if you aren’t a Windows Insider participant, use [UUP Dump to download the Insider builds directly](https://www.makeuseof.com/windows-11-download-insider-iso-without-insider-program/) and then install them on your PC.